 Our operations are subject to local laws and regulations regarding environmental matters, including, without limitation, the renewal of environmental clearance certificates, the use or abstraction of water, land use and reclamation, air quality, and the discharge of mining wastes and materials.
 Any changes in these laws could affect our operations and economics.
-Environmental laws and regulations change frequently, and the implementation of new, or the modification of existing, laws or regulations could harm us.
+Amendments or modifications to current environmental laws, regulations and permits governing operations and activities of exploration companies, or more stringent implementation thereof, could have a material adverse impact on us and cause increases in expenditures and costs or require abandonment or delays in developing new mining properties.
 We cannot predict how agencies or courts in foreign countries will interpret existing laws and regulations or the effect that these adoptions and interpretations may have on our business or financial condition.
+Parties engaged in exploration operations may be required to compensate those suffering loss or damage by reason of the exploration activities, and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations, in particular, environmental laws.
+In addition, our Masbate Gold Project is subject to periodic audit by the DENR.
+Any adverse outcome as a result of such audits may have a material and adverse effect on our business, operations, production estimates and financial condition.